-Biggest World Cup comeback so far: beerJune 14th, 2014 by Alexandre Grosbois in Other /
+Biggest World Cup comeback so far: beerJune 14, 2014 by Alexandre Grosbois in Medicine & Health / Other

 Brazil fought hard when FIFA insisted it overturn its ban on alcohol in stadiums, but the World Cup hosts lost, and with the tournament now under way it's official: beer is back.